1992 Fiesta Bowl

-The 1991 IBM OS/2 Fiesta Bowl, was a post-season college football bowl game between the Penn State Nittany Lions and the Tennessee Volunteers, played January 1, 1992, at Sun Devil Stadium in Tempe, Arizona.
+The 1992 Fiesta Bowl, was a post-season college football bowl game between the Penn State Nittany Lions and the Tennessee Volunteers, played January 1, 1992, at Sun Devil Stadium in Tempe, Arizona.

 This game marked the end of Sunkist sponsorship, which had been title sponsor since 1985 and the beginning of IBM's.
 This game also marked Penn State's fifth appearance and Tennessee's first in the Fiesta Bowl.